changesets/bot/README.md

 # changeset-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Bot to detect changesets in PRs
+> A GitHub App built with [Probot](https://github.com/probot/probot) that Bot to detect [changesets](https://github.com/atlassian/changesets) in PRs

+## Please see https://github.com/apps/changeset-bot for details

+the content below is for contributing to the bot.

+---

 ## Setup